 10KLRS by Allen Wayne Lindskoog

-No, that’s not a code word for some secret government project or some lifesaving or earth-destroying chemical compound, it’s the title of the debut book of Allen Wayne Lindskoog, an American original from Minneapolis, Minnesota, who has been living in Japan for nearly two decades.
+No, that’s not code for some secret government project or some lifesaving or earth-destroying chemical compound, it’s the title of the debut book of Allen Wayne Lindskoog, an American original from Minneapolis, Minnesota, who has been living in Japan for well over a decade.

 Ready yourself to be regaled as Lindskoog plumbs the cultural depths with tales and experiences from which readers may glean the essences of Japanese culture and its people.
 As your cross-cultural guide, the author explains, contrasts, and sometimes stumbles upon topics related to daily living, cultural differences, social faux pas, along with other seemingly mundane day-to-day experiences, where most of life’s lessons are truly realized.
 As a guidebook, 10KLRS can help readers avoid potential blunders and gain smoother entry into the culturally rich and beautiful country of Japan should they happen to venture there.

 10KLRS is as much for those who have lived in Japan as it is for first time visitor or anyone with a general interest in the country.
-The book is rife with language lessons, with Japanese words, terms, or concepts and their English counterparts liberally interwoven into the text, such as how to say “good morning”—Ohayo gozaimasu!
+The book is rife with language lessons, with Japanese words, terms, or concepts and their English counterparts liberally interwoven into the text, such as, “Ohayo gozaimasu,” good morning.

-Allen Wayne Lindskoog is a Minnesota-born American, an ex-New Yorker, Tokyo-based university English lecturer, and avid blogger.
+Allen Wayne Lindskoog is a Minnesota-born American, former New Yorker, Tokyo-based university English lecturer, and avid blogger.
 10KLRS is his first book.

 10KLRS pre-reviews are in!